-In an Eskimo community when lots of whales are killed each family k given an equal amount of meat for preservation which will be sufficient for the entire winter supply of food.
+In an Eskimo community when lots of whales are killed each family K given an equal amount of meat for preservation which will be sufficient for the entire winter supply of food.
 The Eskimos butcher the meat in slabs like bacon.
 The women in slabs like bacon.
 The women square this big slab into two by four inch pieces and boil the muktuk until it is moderately whales in an area which is now tundra.
-Mrs. Brown writes that she and her mother once visited the site and counted over 50 skulls of beluga killed by the women ach lining.
+Mrs Brown writes that she and her mother once visited the site and counted over 50 skulls of beluga killed by the women ach lining.
 Then the rendered oil is ladled into these containers so that the oil will act as a preservative agent.
-These pokes of muktuk must be thoroughly cooked before they are stored in the underground cellars.
+These pokes of muktuk must be thoroughly cooked before they are stored cooked before they are stored in the underground cellars.

-Then after these are cooled, they are packed tightly into the whale's cured and inflated stom-
+Then after these are cooled. they are packed tightly into the whale's cured and inflated stomas an ablasive agent such as of rancid seal pokes.